MediaComem/comem-archidep/ex/fibscale-deployment.md

   ```
 ### Ubuntu 20.04

 Things are a bit more complicated with this version of Ubuntu.
-The ruby packages from apt installs gems in restricted folders like `usr/bin` or `var/lib/gems`.
+The ruby packages from apt install gems in restricted folders like `usr/bin` or `var/lib/gems`.
 Bundler does not like root privileges and you should avoid changing permissions on these folders.
-We will therefore be using a rbenv, a Ruby environment manager that will install all the requirements in your home folder.
+We will therefore be using rbenv, a Ruby environment manager that will install all the requirements in your home folder.

-Rbenv is a lightweight command-line tool that allows you to easily switch Ruby versions.
+[rbenv][rbenv] is a lightweight command-line tool that allows you to easily switch Ruby versions.
 By default, rbenv doesn’t handle installing Ruby.
 We’ll use ruby-build to do that.
-It is available as a standalone program and as a plugin for [rbenv][rbenv].
+It is available as a standalone program and as a plugin for rbenv.
 The ruby-build script installs Ruby from the source.
 To be able to build Ruby, install the required libraries and compilers:

 ```bash